 Some posts on this site contain affiliate links.
 If you book or purchase something through one of these links, I may earn a small commission at no extra cost to you.
 Read the full disclosure policy here.

 Welcome to the Horse Capital of the World, Ocala/Marion County in Florida!
+In this travel guide, we’re covering a 2 day trip in Ocala/Marion County featuring a detailed itinerary with 10 places to eat, play, stay!

 Did you know?
 Ocala’s popularity for raising horses is driven by the richness of phosphates in Marion County’s grounds.
 Phosphates bring nutrients and minerals to the horses that eat from its grounds, which makes the horses’ bones strong and perfect for equestrian events.